revue-org/revue/docs/website/docs/report/design/event-storming.md

 ## Bounded Contexts

-Finally, the team has identified the bounded contexts basing on the aggregates and interactions between them.
+Finally, the team has identified the bounded contexts based on the aggregates and interactions between them.

 ![Bounded Contexts](../img/event-storming/bounded-contexts.png)